grace-notes/website/contents/topics/aquila.md

 ---
-title: Aquila
+title: "Aquila and Priscilla"
-display_title: Aquila and Priscilla
+pdf: "aquila.pdf"
-description: Two friends of Paul whom he met in Corinth, who traveled to Ephesus with him, and were instructors of Apollos.
-[JAN 2012]
+description: "Two friends of Paul whom he met in Corinth, who traveled to Ephesus with him, and were instructors of Apollos."
 template: lesson.jade
 ---